In Need of a Covid 19 Employment Defense Attorney?

-May California or Nevada Employers Require Employees to Be Vaccinated for COVID-19?
+May California Employers Require Employees to Be Vaccinated for COVID-19?

-Both California’s Fair Employment and Housing Act and Nevada’s Fair Labor Standards Act outline the legislation regarding the size of employers that may require the COVID-19 vaccination for all employees, including the compensation requirements for the time they are obtaining the vaccine and any reasonable accommodations required for religious, health, or disability purposes.
+California’s Fair Employment and Housing Act outline the legislation regarding the size of employers that may require the COVID-19 vaccination for all employees, including the compensation requirements for the time they are obtaining the vaccine and any reasonable accommodations required for religious, health, or disability purposes.